dagu-org/dagu/README.md

 ## Why not existing tools, like Airflow?

 There are many popular workflow engines such as Airflow, Prefect, etc. They are powerful and valuable tools, but they require writing code such as Python to run DAGs.
 In many situations like above, there are already hundreds of thousands of existing lines of code in other languages such as shell scripts or Perl.
 Adding another layer of Python on top of these would make it more complicated.
 So we developed Dagu.
 It is easy-to-use and self-contained, making it ideal for smaller projects with fewer people.

-## How does it work?

-- Self-contained - It is a single binary with zero dependency, No DBMS or cloud service is required.
-- Simple - It executes DAGs defined in a simple declarative YAML format.
-Existing programs can be used without any modification.

 ## Todo